 Not all email service providers support AMP

-However, there are others that support AMP — like Selzy.
-You can use Selzy’s email builder to create an AMP email with either a carousel or an accordion (we’ll stop on different AMP elements in a bit) — or import an AMP email from elsewhere and edit it in Selzy.
+Selzy supports AMP elements in the email builder, so you can create interactive blocks without coding every component from scratch.
+You can use Selzy’s email builder to create an AMP email with either a carousel or an accordion – or import an AMP email from elsewhere and edit it in Selzy.

 You are going to need a developer to add AMP elements to emails